What Is A Guest House? [Traveler’s Guide, FAQ]

 Do Guest Houses Provide Breakfast?

 Breakfast options vary by property.
 Some guest houses include breakfast in the nightly rate, some let you buy breakfast (à la carte or buffet) and some do not offer breakfast.
 Depending on the guest house, breakfast can range from minimal (toast, fruit and coffee) to continental or local, homemade cuisine.
-For how to find a guest house that offers breakfast, click here.
+For exactly how to find a guest house property that offers breakfast, click here.

 Do Guest Houses Have Kitchens?